Sustainability at Wrexham Glyndwr

 The committee consists of staff from both academic and professional services.
 This group discusses and implements the objectives from the strategy and reports through to the Vice Chancellors board.

 WGSU’s CEO sits on the SHE committee, ensuring all duties are carried out within the organisation.
-WGSU have been recognised for their work in this area through becoming the H&S champions in May 2017.
 Having a member of WGSU on the SHE committee ensures that best practice can be shared amongst students and throughout departments.

 The University takes its role within the wider community seriously and is committed to establishing and strengthening partnerships with local business, charities and other organisations.